 Some of the methods used to reduce energy use intensity are:

-- ensuring proper maintenance of equipment to improve efficiency of operation
+- ensuring proper maintenance of equipment to improve efficiency of operation (through building commissioning)

-- installing motion activated lights (occupancy sensors)
+- installing motion activated lights and electrical outlets (occupancy or vacancy sensors)

 - incorporate the use of natural sunlight into the design of occupied spaces